 Are things a little bit hectic in your life right now?
 Could you use some simple cooking for the next couple of weeks?
 I’ve got your back.

 FAMILY PLAN NOTES

-- I also picked cauliflower, on which there are good deals to be had right now.
+I also picked cauliflower, on which there are good deals to be had right now.
 It appears as cauliflower rice and also blended into a luscious creamy sauce.
-If it is crazy expensive in your area, or cauliflower rice isn’t your think, you can always use regular rice instead and a big potato in the sauce.
+If it is crazy expensive in your area, or cauliflower rice isn’t your thing, you can always use regular rice instead and a big potato in the sauce.
 Remember that recipes are tools, not rules.

 MINI PLAN NOTES